JiaziChen111/Fractional-Kalman-Filter/README.md

-# Kalman Filter Algorithms
+# Fractional Kalman Filter Algorithms: All test codes

-All codes associated with Kalman filter and fractional Kalman filter during my master stage.
+All the test code associated with Kalman filter and fractional Kalman filter during my master stage.

 For the specific algorithms, such as **FEKF**, **FCDKF**, **FUKF** and **FPF**, see REPOSITORY ***"Fractional-Kalman-filter-algorithms"***